Fashoda Incident: Background

 Ruins of the Egyptian fort at Fashoda, photographed in 1898.

-Fashoda was founded by the Egyptian army in 1855 in a boggy area and was situated at one of the few places where a boat on the Nile could unload.
+Fashoda was founded by the Egyptian army in 1855 on high ground in a large boggy area and was situated at one of the few places where a boat on the Nile could unload.
 The area was inhabited by the Shilluk people, and by the mid-1870s, Fashoda was a market town.
-Wilhelm Junker, one of the first Europeans to arrive in the region described the town in 1876 as "a considerable trading place ... the last outpost of civilization, where travelers plunging into or returning from the wilds of equatorial Africa could procure a few indispensable European wares from the local Greek traders."
-When Jean-Baptiste Marchand came to the town in 1898, he found the fort deserted and in ruins.
+Wilhelm Junker, one of the first Europeans to arrive in the region described the town in 1876 as "a considerable trading place ... the last outpost of civilization, where travellers plunging into or returning from the wilds of equatorial Africa could procure a few indispensable European wares from the local Greek traders."
+By the time the French arrived in 1898, the Egyptian fort was deserted and in ruins.

 Fashoda was also bound up in the Egyptian Question, a long-running dispute between the United Kingdom and France over the British occupation of Egypt.
 Since 1882 many French politicians, particularly those of the parti colonial, had come to regret France's decision not to join with Britain in occupying the country.
 They hoped to force Britain to leave, and thought that a colonial outpost on the Upper Nile could serve as a base for French gunboats.
 These in turn were expected to make the British abandon Egypt.
 Another proposed scheme involved a massive dam, cutting off the Nile's water supply and forcing the British out.
 These ideas were highly impractical, but they succeeded in alarming many British officials.

 Other European nations were also interested in controlling the upper Nile valley.
 The Italians who had an outpost at Massawa on the Red Sea, made an attempt but their defeat at the Battle of Adwa in March 1896 ended it.
 In September 1896, King Leopold II, the Sovereign of the Congo Free State, sent a column of 5,000 Congolese troops, with artillery, towards the White Nile from Stanleyville on the Upper Congo River.
 After five months they reached Lake Albert, about 500 mi from Fashoda.
 The soldiers were upset at their treatment and mutinied on 18 March 1897.
 Many of the Belgian officers were killed and the rest fled.